 - The Generic Girl: See Red Shirt.

-- Half the Man He Used to Be: Danny only finds half of her body.
+- Half the Man He Used to Be: Danny only finds half of her body, minus an arm.

 - Nice Girl: From her limited screentime, she seems to be pretty pleasant.